-- Perform render safe procedures on any type of ordnance involved in an accident/incident, or in an unsafe condition;
+- Perform render safe procedures on any type of ordnance involved in an accident/incident, or an unsafe condition

 Their missions take them to all environments, every climate, in every part of the world.
-Navy EOD Technicians have many assets available to arrive in their mission, from closed-circuit scuba and surface-supplied diving rigs to parachuting and insertion from fixed and rotary aircraft, to small boats and tracked vehicles.
+Navy EOD Technicians have many assets available to arrive in their mission, from closed-circuit scuba and surface-supplied diving rigs to parachuting and insertion from fixed and rotary aircraft to small boats and tracked vehicles.
 These highly trained individuals comprise approximately 0.2% of the Navy.
-EOD Technicians operate on 5 to 12 person teams.
+EOD Technicians operate on five- to 12-person teams.
 Missions vary widely and cover the entire world in every ocean and sea.